ConorWilliams/libfork/HACKING.md

 ctest --preset=dev
 ```

+TODO: remove clang-tidy and the other one from CI, add sonar lint pipeline

+TODO: tools target

+TODO: git hooks

 If you are using a compatible editor (e.g. VSCode) or IDE (e.g. CLion, VS), you
 will also be able to select the above created user presets for automatic
 integration.